gentoid/BassMatrix/README.md

 ## Known problems

-On MacOS when deleting a BassMatrix and the start a new instance of it in the DAW, the sequencer buttons, octav buttons and pattern buttons are off.
-This does not happen on a Windows DAW.
+On MacOS when keyboard sync mode note on don't play the note as supposed to.

 ## Version 2.00